NeoMeirer/neomeirer.github.io/README.md

 # Personal website

 Following the template of chesterhow/tale.
-Thanks for the beatiful simplistic design!
+Thanks for the beautiful simplistic design!

 This is how I use it locally: